Generic Name: amlodipine, hydrochlorothiazide, and olmesartan (am LOE di peen, HYE droe KLOR oh THYE a zide, and OL me SAR tan)

 See also: Tribenzor pregnancy and breastfeeding warnings (in more detail)

-It is not known whether amlodipine, hydrochlorothiazide, or olmesartan pass into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking this medication.
+It is not known whether amlodipine, hydrochlorothiazide, and olmesartan passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are Tribenzor.

 How should I take Tribenzor?